 - if they were found guilty of serious crimes or acts of shame as a means of capital punishment.

 The ritual of seppuku

-One of the most important institutions of seppuku was the second (介錯人 kaishakunin), a skilled swordsman who beheaded the samurai committing seppuku in order to quicken the death and thereby to spare him any further unnecessary pain and ugly sights.
-The selection of the second was arranged in accordance with the rank of the samurai committing seppuku.
+One of the most important institutions of seppuku was the second (介錯人 kaishakunin), a skilled swordsman who beheaded the samurai committing seppuku to quicken the death and thereby to spare him any further unnecessary pain and ugly sights.
+The selection of the second was arranged by the rank of the samurai committing seppuku.
 It was customary for a samurai, therefore, to choose and designate as second someone renowned for his swordsmanship.

-By the middle of the Tokugawa period it had become quite common for the second to behead the man the moment he started stabbing his abdomen in order to spare him any prolonged and unnecessary pain.
-Sometimes a white fan was used as a “symbol” in lieu of a sword for seppuku, and the moment a samurai picked up the fan, the second instantly beheaded the man with a masterly stroke, maximizing speed and minimizing pain.
+By the middle of the Tokugawa period, it had become quite common for the second to behead the man the moment he started stabbing his abdomen to spare him any prolonged and unnecessary pain.
+Sometimes a white fan was used as a “symbol” instead of a sword for seppuku, and the moment a samurai picked up the fan, the second instantly beheaded the man with a masterly stroke, maximising speed and minimizing pain.

 The female suicide ritual